The "Mego 8-inch Super-Heroes Worlds Greatest Toys!" Book Perfectly Chronicles Old-Time 1970's Toy Collecting

 - Glimpses of the pre-internet, pre-social media era of promotions.
 The long-lost concept of putting together Christmas season print catalogs to herald the arrival of new toys is given a chapter on its own.
 Those who have an interest in marketing history are going to find this chapter to be intriguing reading.
 A lot of work went into putting these catalogs together.

 - Photos from personal family collections featuring the Christmas-time upwrapping of presents housing Mego dolls.
 These heartfelt photographs truly do capture the wonder of the era and would never be seen had it not been for this book.

 - A rare look at the Montgomery Ward-exclusive Secret Identity outfits.
-These unique toys featuring the likes of Clark Kent, Bruce Wayne, and Peter Parker aren't remembered as well since they were not mass market releases.
+These unique toys featuring Clark Kent, Bruce Wayne, and Peter Parker aren't remembered since they were not mass-market releases.

 - An appreciation for the television commercials that helped stimulate kid's imaginations and get them to beg their parents to purchase the dolls.

 Benjamin Holcomb far exceeded all expectations with this excellent book.
 While not the first and only book on Mego toys, it may go down in toy collecting publishing history as the best.

 The book does cover the financial success of the toys and how they were packaged for retail stores.
 When a box was shipped to a store, the top sellers reflected the bulk of the dolls in the box, with the lesser sellers being delivered in smaller units.

 Since Mego sales were massive in the early 1970s (6 million toys sold in one year alone), stores were required to purchase high volumes of orders to compensate in case supply ran short at a later time.
 Little forgotten details like this are revisited in the book - a nice touch!.